lorenzomaiuri-dev/tarots-os/CONTRIBUTING.md

-# Contributing to Tarots AI
+# Contributing to Tarots OS

-First off, thank you for considering contributing to Tarots AI! 💜
+First off, thank you for considering contributing to Tarots OS! 💜

 It's people like you that make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.